-Once you start learning a few basic sentences in Italian you will have the knowledge to start your first basic conversation.
+Once you start learning a few basic sentences you will have the knowledge to start your first basic conversation.

-By starting with the easiest and most common Italian phrases to know, you will feel confident in your ability to learn a new language.
+By starting with the easiest and most common Italian sentences to know, you will feel confident in your ability to learn a new language.

 Become fluent quicker with common sentences